hannesmann/vanillafixes/README.md

 ## Compiling

 Building VanillaFixes requires a recent version of the Windows SDK (10.0.22000.0+) and [CMake](https://cmake.org).
 If you're on Linux, use [msvc-wine](https://github.com/mstorsjo/msvc-wine).
-Only the [Ninja](https://ninja-build.org) generator has been tested but it should also be possible to build the project as a Visual Studio solution.
+Ninja (https://ninja-build.org) or Visual Studio can be used to build the project.

-Open the x86 VS Native Tools command prompt and run the following commands in the project directory:
+To build with Ninja, open the x86 VS Native Tools command prompt and run the following commands in the project directory:
 ```
 git submodule update --init